igvteam/igv.js-docs/docs/SampleInfo.md

 The sample mapping section begins with the line `#sampleMapping`.
 It is used to map sample names in the sample information file to corresponding names in the data files.
 If the names match this section can be omitted.
 The format is two-column tab delimited.
-The first column is the sample name in the data file; the second column is the sample identifier in the attributes information.
+The first column is the sample name in the data file; the second column is the sample identifier in the `#sampleTable` section.

 Example:
 ```